meowpass/FollowComplexInst_data/README.md

-Datasets of the paper "From Complex to Simple: Enhancing Multi-Constraint Complex Instruction Following Ability of Large Language Models".
+Implementation and corresponding data of the paper "From Complex to Simple: Enhancing Multi-Constraint Complex Instruction Following Ability of Large Language Models".
 Since the public GitHub URL will be revealed after ARR procedure, this repository will be removed soon.

 ## ⚙️How to Use the Code